rssac-caucus/perf_root/README.md

 ``-d DELAY, --delay DELAY``
 Delay between tests in seconds (default: 0.05)

-``-n NUM_TLDS, --num-tlds NUM_TLDS``
+``-n NUM_TESTS, --num-tests NUM_TESTS``
-Number of TLDs to test (default: 10)
+Number of test cycles per-TLD (default: 10)

 ``-o OUT_FILE, --out-file OUT_FILE``
 Filename for output (default: )

+By default rootperf.py outputs to the user's tty.

 ``-q QUERY_TIMEOUT, --query-timeout QUERY_TIMEOUT``
-DNS query timeout in seconds (default: 10)
+DNS query timeout in seconds (default: 1)

-``-t NUM_TESTS, --num-tests NUM_TESTS``
-Number of tests per-TLD (default: 2)
+`` -t TLDS, --tlds TLDS ``
+Comma separated list of TLDs to query, or number between 1 and 100 for random TLDs (default: com)

+If passed a comma separated list of TLDs rootperf.py will use them.
+If passed a number between 1-100 rootperf.py will choose a random place in the root zone then crawl it to determine a random set of TLDs to use.

 ``-v, --verbose``
-Verbose output, repeat for increased verbosity
+Verbose output, repeat for increased verbosity (max: 3)

 ``--threads {1,2,3,4,5,6}``
 Number of threads to run concurrently (default: 6)

+By default each test is run asynchronously using a pool of threads.
+Decreasing the number of threads could theorhetically provide more accurate results at the expense of test duration.

 ``--no-tcp``
-Turn off TCP testing
+Disable TCP testing

 ``--no-udp``
-Turn off UDP testing
+Disable UDP testing

 ``--no-ipv4``
-Turn off IPv4 testing
+Disable IPv4 testing

 ``--no-ipv6``
-Turn off IPv6 testing
+Disable IPv6 testing

 ``--no-traceroute``
-Turn off traceroute for both IPv4 and IPv6
+Disable traceroute for both IPv4 and IPv6

-If --out-file is not specified stdout is used.
 UDP port 53 is used for traceroute probes.

 # Installation
-perf_root.py requires Python3 and the dnspython library.
+rootperf.py requires Python3 and dnspython 2.2.0 or higher.